Azure/avdaccelerator/workload/docs/resource-naming.md

 Continue with:

-1. [Azure Virtual Desktop LZA - Custom image build - Deployment (optional)](./deploy-custom-image.md) to build an updated and optimized image; or
+1. [Custom image deployment (optional)](./deploy-custom-image.md) to build an updated and optimized image; or
-2. [Azure Virtual Desktop LZA - Baseline - Deployment](./deploy-baseline.md) if you are ready to deploy an AVD workload from the market place, an updated and optimized image previously created by the custom image deployment, or the the Azure market place or from an Azure Compute Gallery
+2. [AVD accelerator baseline deployment](./deploy-baseline.md) if you are ready to deploy an AVD workload from the market place, an updated and optimized image previously created by the custom image deployment, or the the Azure market place or from an Azure Compute Gallery